willpatterson/HOPSTACK/README.rst

 LASubway README
 ***************

-LASubway (LAS) is a software pipeliner/workflow managment system in active development.
+LASubway (LAS) is a software pipeliner/workflow managment system.
 I started the LASubway project because I have experienced profound discontinuity in the way computational analyses are documented, written, and exectued within the acedemic community.
 This discontinuity makes computational research difficult to reproduce, often adding significant